-The Toy Museum in Mexico City may be a place designed for small kids, but actually it is a place where the grown-ups can relive their childhood by looking at the familiar toys and dolls that are displayed here.
+The Toy Museum in Mexico City may be a place designed for small kids, but actually it is a place where the grown-ups can relive their childhood.

 This museum displays toys and play things that dates back to the mid-nineties.
-These toys are touted to be the biggest toy collection in Mexico and in their own special way they represent the Brazilian culture and the changes that it went through.
-Its main objective however is to protect the culture and the toys that once were an important part of every Brazilian kid’s life.
+These toys are touted to be the biggest toy collection in Mexico and in their own special way they represent the Mexican culture and the changes that it went through.
+Its main objective, however, is to protect the culture and the toys that once were an important part of every Mexican kid’s life.

 This museum also holds educational workshops and seminars to promote art and culture.
 Located in a popular part of the city on the Doctor Olvera Street, the Museo del Juguete Antigui de México is a place which every visitor must visit at least once to reanimate the kid in themselves.